Don’t know much about Carbs-Let’s help you in your learning journey about carbs.

 Starch is a complex carb that is found in grains (like wheat and rice), beans, potatoes, and corn.
 Starch is a good source of energy and essential for proper digestion.
 However, eating too much starch can cause weight gain.

-Fiber is a type of carb that cannot be digested by the body.
-Fiber is found in fruits, vegetables, whole grains, and legumes.
-Fiber helps with bowel regularity and can also help lower cholesterol levels.
+Fiber is a type of complex carb that cannot be digested by the body.
+Fiber is found in fruits, vegetables, whole grains, legumes, etc. Fiber helps with bowel regularity and can also help lower cholesterol levels.
 Fiber is a good carb for weight loss.

 The benefits of carbs

 Healthy carbs are essential for the body to function.
 They are the body’s main source of energy and are necessary for proper muscle function.
 Healthy Carbs also play a role in brain function and help to regulate blood sugar levels.
 Without carbs, the body would not be able to function properly.
-Carbs also help to prevent constipation and maintain a healthy digestive system.
-Eating carbs can also help to reduce cholesterol levels and lower the risk of heart disease.
+Carbs also help prevent constipation and maintain a healthy digestive system.
+Eating carbs rich in fiber can also help to reduce cholesterol levels and lower the risk of heart disease.
+It is the soluble fiber that acts effectively upon cholesterol.

 Complex carbs such as whole grains, fruits, and vegetables are especially beneficial and provide additional vitamins, minerals, and fiber.
 Eating complex carbs can also help to keep you feeling full longer.
 Complex carbs can help you in weight loss.